grafana/writers-toolkit/docs/sources/structure/_index.md

 When writing documentation, [focus on what your user's goals](https://grafana.com/docs/writers-toolkit/write/style-guide/style-conventions/#focus-on-user-goals) are.

-Use the structure of your documentation to reflect the user’s goals.
+Use the structure of your documentation to reflect the user's goals.
 Think about what your users want to do, what they need to know, and how they can accomplish the tasks.

 This approach applies not only to content on a page but also to how you organize a set of documentation, whether it's for a product or a feature.

 With well-structured content, you can find what you need quickly and easily.
 Topics flow in a logical progression.

 ## Structure of published content